webxos/macroslow/QUANTUM/101/Quantum_MCP_Dummies_Part4.markdown

 print(token)
 ```

 Use the token in your API call: `http://localhost:8000/secure-quantum-task?token=<your-token>`.
-The result is AES-encrypted, thanks to **PROJECT DUNES**’ security standards.

 ## Bilinear to Quadralinear Security

 Bilinear security (e.g., username/password) is weak for multidimensional data.
 Quadralinear security, using **entanglement** and **QKD**, ensures keys are shared securely across quantum networks.
 The **MAML protocol** wraps data in quantum-resistant containers, protecting your router from future quantum attacks.

-## Why It’s a Big Deal

-Your secure MCP router can handle sensitive tasks—like optimizing aid distribution or stock trading—with 94.7% accuracy (per **PROJECT DUNES**).
-It’s a fortress for quadralinear data, keeping your quantum dreams safe.
+Your secure MCP router can handle sensitive tasks—like optimizing aid distribution or stock trading—with 94.7% accuracy.

 **Next Up:** Part 5 ties it all together with a full MCP workflow.
 Stay quantum-tastic!